wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------
+(Jan.
+2024)	My paper on constructing PRFs from tweakable PRPs was accepted to *ToSC 2024(1) / FSE 2024*.

 (Dec.
 2023) I talked at [ASK](https://askworkshop.github.io/ask2023/) and [DESILO](https://desilo.ai/?lng=en) about fine-tuning ideal worlds.

 (Oct.
 2023)	Win a **First Prize** from the National Cryptography Contest (Korea) with [Minki](https://hhanmk.github.io/), Yu, and Vassilis!